alexjohnives/skyguide/README.md

 1. I want my first impression of the site's design to be positive and to be on brand with the overarching themes of the game, which are colourful, welcoming and positive.

-2. I want the site purpose and use to be immediatly clear, with the emphasis being on getting the information I require.
+2. I want the site purpose and use to be immediately clear, with the emphasis being on getting the information I require.

 3. I want to easily understand the content and find it engaging.